-- Expenditures for the grant must be made in accordance with the approved grant budget specified in the grant agreement. - Any expense not specifically approved in the budget will not be allowed without advance approval in writing by the Grants Office. - Work on the grant must be completed within the dates set forth in the grant agreement.
-Work done outside the grant period is not eligible for grant assistance. - Financial Records: Invoices, receipts, timesheets/payroll records, etc.
+- Expenditures for the grant must be made in accordance with the approved grant budget specified in the grant agreement.
+The approved project budget may differ from the grant application budget based on any changes required. - Any expense not specifically approved in the budget will not be allowed without advance approval in writing by the Grants Office. - Work on the grant must be completed within the dates set forth in the grant agreement.
+Work done outside the grant period is not eligible for grant assistance.
+If a time extension becomes necessary, the grantee should make the request to the Grants Office at least 30 days before the end of the grant period. - Financial Records: Keep all paid invoices, receipts, timesheets/payroll records, and other financial records for verification of expenditures.